wilsonwang371/metrics-gen/README.md

 Meaning of the `//+trace:func-exec-time` parameters:

-- `cooldown-time-us`: The cooldown time in microseconds.
+- `cooldown-time`: The cooldown time.
 If the function is called again within the cooldown time, the execution time will not be measured.

 ### 2. Run `metrics-gen`